innovationinsoftware/policy-dev/labs/hcp-tf-sentinel-enforce/index.md

 1. In the HCP Terraform UI, go to your organization's **Policy Sets** settings.
 2. Edit your policy set and enable the **Overrides** option: 'This policy set can be overridden in the event of mandatory failures.'
 3. Trigger another run in your workspace (plan and apply).
 4. **Expected outcome:** The policy check will fail, but now you will see an option to override the failure and proceed with the run.
-This demonstrates how the policy set override setting affects both soft-mandatory and hard-mandatory enforcement levels.
+This demonstrates how the policy set override setting affects all mandatory enforcement levels.

 ---